-The rollout of the nbnTM network is creating profound change in the telecommunications industry in Australia.
+The National Broadband Network (NBN) is creating profound change in the telecommunications industry in Australia.
 The upside will be the development of broadband services with much greater bandwidth needed to support future carriage and content services (like video streaming), but the transition will not be easy.

-The nbn network rollout has undergone much evolution since it was originally proposed in 2009.
-The introduction of multiple access technologies in particular makes construction simpler, cheaper and quicker but means multi-site customers need to take account of possibly different technologies.
+The NBN rollout has undergone much evolution since it was originally proposed in 2009.
+The introduction of multiple access technologies in particular makes construction simpler, cheaper and quicker but means multi-site customers need to take account of possibly different

-For service providers, transitioning customers from legacy services to the nbn network will present both challenges and opportunities.
-The challenges will be to make the transition seamless and problem-free for their customers and to retain customers who are likely to use the transition to re-evaluate their options.
-There will be opportunities for service providers to upsell to existing customers and to win over customers exploring new options, or those dissatisfied with how their current service provider is managing their legacy services or their transition to the nbn network.
+For service providers, transitioning customers from legacy services to the NBN will present both challenges and opportunities.
+The challenges will be to make the transition seamless and problem-free for their customers and to retain customers who are likely to use the transition to to upsell to existing customers and to win over customers exploring new options, or those dissatisfied with how their current service provider is managing their legacy services or their NBN transition.